jeffreysorgen/golf-club-sensors/activity.md

 #

-# Notes about combining the files:
+##### Notes about combining the files:

-##### Combine code from hello world and golf-swing-acc
-1. Open golf-swing-acc (done)
-2. Open Hello World (done)
-3. Save Hello World as _golf-swing-hello-world_ (done)
-4. Add the IMU stuff to _golf-swing-hello-world_ (done)
-5. Delete extraneous code from new sketch (done, saved, version step is final)

 #

 (doing this)
 - Take the BLE commands and integrate them into my _golf-swing-acc_ sketch: (done)
 - Try **reversing** the action, and take my IMU sketch and pull it line by line **into** the _Hello World_ sketch. (did this, delete)
-  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied. (test battery-only on 'golf swing hello world')
+  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied. (**test battery-only on 'golf swing hello world'**)
 - Save _golf-swing-acc_ as _testing-ready-resting-imu-ble_ (done) (rewrite this to fact) (n/a - we're at a point where the only file I want is the 'golf swing hello world' one, so determine what I used and what is extraneous, and drop extra in delete folder)
-- Add in code for BLE as appropriate (done)

 #